 Any child may experience a Special Education Need and/or Disability (SEND) which may affect their learning or well-being.
 It is our intention that every child has access to a holistic curriculum which supports their developmental needs in the most appropriate way.
 St Paul's is an inclusive school where every child matters and we aim to celebrate effort and progress as much as academic achievement.
 Parents are encouraged to inform the school quickly if they have any concerns about their child.

-The Special Educational Needs Coordinator (SENCo) reviews the progress of all pupils every term with the class teacher.
-If there is a problem, then a plan will be set up to support the achievement of the pupil concerned.
-These plans are reviewed with parents at termly meetings.
+Miss Stephanie Black, the Special Educational Needs Coordinator (SENDCo) reviews the progress of all pupils every term with the class teacher.
+If there is a problem, then a plan will be set up - this known as your child's APDR (Assess, Plan, Do, Review) to support the achievement of the pupil concerned.
+The plans are reviewed regularly and shared with support staff, teachers and parents.
 Parent partnership is very important and becomes even more crucial if a child is experiencing some difficulties.

 St Paul's prides itself on ensuring every pupil is supported well in school.
-The school has many staff employed to support students in class and sets up projects with other schools and agencies to provide as much specialist support as possible.
+The school has many staff employed to support students in class and liaises with other schools and agencies to provide as much specialist support as possible.

 Areas of learning include:

 At St Paul's it is our intention to teach our children to identify emotions in themselves and provide them with bank of strategies to help regulate their feelings.
 All staff are trained in using the 'Zones of Regulation' and model this to all children from Nursery to Year 6.